Bellevue Fact Sheet

 The City of Bellevue provides the following resources:

-Bellevue boasts more than 4,400 hotel rooms located in three primary areas of the city with the largest concentration of more than 2,400 hotel rooms located in the heart of downtown.
+Bellevue has 5,400 hotel rooms located in three primary areas of the city with the largest concentration of more than 3,500 hotel rooms located in the heart of downtown.
 Most downtown hotels provide easy walking access to Downtown Bellevue's lively dining, shopping and nightlife.
 Bellevue's hotel accommodations include 4-star downtown hotels and peaceful suburban retreats so there's lodging to meet every visitor's preference and boast exceptional hotel rates for weekend stays.
 Complete listing of Bellevue hotels here.

 Bellevue is the Pacific Northwest's premier resort shopping destination with hundreds of well-known department stores, specialty retailers and unique boutiques.
 Explore local retail legends such as Nordstrom and Eddie Bauer at The Bellevue Collection, boasting more than 200 stores including Crate & Barrel, Macy's and Tiffany & Co. and dozens of unique shops not found anywhere else.
 The Shops at the Bravern, a vibrant outdoor village featuring the region's only Neiman-Marcus, boasts luxury brands, such as Hermès, Tory Burch and Jimmy Choo along with celebrated restaurants.
 Just south of Downtown Bellevue Park, quaint Old Bellevue offers friendly shopping amongst upscale boutiques and gift shops, deli's and restaurants.
 The old-fashioned lampposts along Main Street between Bellevue Way and NE 100th street lend historical flavor.